Comprehensive Ophthalmology Program Overview

 - Assess instrumentation for the removal of cataracts and current options and indications for intraocular lenses that may achieve better results in patients.

 - Describe the current status of lens replacement surgery using multifocal, toric and accommodating intraocular lens implants and their impact on patient results.

 - Identify new techniques and develop strategies for the management of cataract and refractive surgery complications.

 - Explain current approaches to the management of the most serious complications of cataract surgery including endophthalmitis, dropped lens nucleus and vitreous loss.

 - Recognize new treatment techniques and technologies to improve patient satisfaction following refractive surgery.

-- Define new medical and surgical glaucoma treatments and their potential to lower intraocular pressure without side effects for patients.
+- Define new management tools, as well as medical and surgical glaucoma treatments and their potential to improve patient outcomes.

-- Analyze current concepts for the management of dry eye, ocular infection and inflammation.
+- Analyze current concepts for the management of ocular surface disorders, ocular infection, inflammation, and cancer.

 - Recognize, evaluate and manage common and life-threatening neuro-ophthalmologic processes.

 - Examine the latest updates in practice management including electronic health records, the Physician Quality Reporting System (PQRS) and other tools that serve to improve patient care.